0chain/zboxcli/README.md

 ### Cancel allocation

-`alloc-cancel` immediately return all tokens from challenge pool back to user (to write pool) and cancels the allocation.
-In this case blobber will not give their min lock demand.
+`alloc-cancel` immediately return all tokens from challenge pool back to the allocation's owner and cancels the allocation.
 If blobbers already got some tokens, the tokens will not be returned.
 Cancelling an allocation can only occur if the amount of failed challenges exceed a preset threshold.